 Glass Engraving Courses in Europe

-Bild-Werk Frauenau is an International Academy for visual arts, music, and glass, in the glassmaking village Frauenau in Bavaria, Germany.
-Students from all over the World come here to learn the many hot and cold glass working techniques with tutors such as JAROSLAV ŠÁRA, IOANA STELEA, Pavlina Cambavola (accents on these) and Ursula Merker.
+Bild-Werk Frauenau is an International Summer Academy for glass and fine arts in the glass making village Frauenau in Bavaria, Germany.
+Professional artists as well as ambitious art enthusiasts from all over the world come here to learn the many hot and cold glass working techniques with renowned artists and tutors such as Ioana Stelea, Alison Kinnaird and Jaroslav Šára.

 Glass Furnace is Turkey's largest and best-equipped glass art facility.
 Intensive Summer courses and daily workshops offer a myriad of glass techniques.
 For more information contact: email@example.com